AbdelilahOu/Frightgeist-nuxt3/README.md

 # Voting app

+## Features :

+- Create question at a time
+- Cant vote more than one time within a minute
+- Show countdown of the question
+- Show winner

 ## Issues :

 - [ ] We are listening on table Vote which means even if theres a vote that doesnt concern the question you are in you will recieve changes still